haowu97/netlify/content/posts/Courses21-22/FINM8007/L3ExchangeRateDetermination.en.md

 ### 1.3 Asset Markets

 Asset market theories concentrate on capital/financial flows

 - These theories assume the exchange rate is determined by the quantities demanded and supplied of various financial instruments
 - Theories focus on interest rate differentials, relative bond yields and relative price/earnings ratios
 - Relative financial returns affect the willingness of investors to hold domestic financial instruments relative to foreign financial instruments and thus the demand for domestic currency relative to foreign currency

 Theory predicts a direct relationship between domestic financial returns and the exchange rate

+- return increase will attract invest, currency demand increase.

 ### 1.4 Relative Growth Rates

 Conflicting evidence as to the role of economic growth

 - ‘Old View’ A high rate of economic growth in the domestic economy increases demand for foreign goods and leaves fewer domestic goods available for export.
 This **increases the supply, and reduces the demand for domestic currency** on the FEM putting **downward pressure on the exchange rate**.
   - Relevant for countries where the trade balance dominates the FEM
 - ‘New View’ A high rate of growth in the domestic economy may attract foreign capital wishing to take advantage of a booming economy.
 This **increases demand for domestic currency** and puts **upward pressure on the exchange rate**
   - Relevant for countries where financial flows dominate the FEM

 ### 1.5 News and Expectations

 Market expectations and new information play a vital role in the determination of exchange rates, particularly in the **short term**.

+Expect one currency will appreciation, then invest in this currency, demand increase, currency appreciation (special topic 1).

 ### 1.6 Commodity Prices